payatu/BugBazaar/README.md

         -  CHECK FOR FILES
         -  CHECK FOR PORTS --

--  ADVANCE LEVEL - APPSEALING
+-  ADVANCE LEVEL - !!!
+IN PROGRESS WILL UPDATE IN NEXT RELEASE